 After my youngest son was born, I had four children eight years of age and under.
 All of them were either ADHD or Asperger’s.
 Looking back, I wonder how I survived.
 God made it clear that we were to homeschool them.
 My heart ached at the thought of sending them to public school, a place where I had suffered ten years of bullying and abuse at the hands of other students.
-I felt trapped and alone.
+While I felt trapped and alone, I didn’t expect depression and homeschooling.
 I participated in a support group, but how many other moms have four special needs kids?

-I never stopped homeschooling those four kids.
-In 2016, I graduated the oldest and next year, I will graduate the next one.
-How did I overcome the guilt and depression in homeschooling?
+Even with the challenges, I never stopped homeschooling those four kids.
+By mid-2018, I graduated my oldest two children.
+How did I overcome the guilt and depression and continue homeschooling?
 This is what I did.
 Maybe it will help you.

 Conquering depression and burn out